nestorrente/erdiagram/docs/ERDiagram_language.md

 ### Directions

+The direction of the relationship is used to indicate how the data can be accessed from one side of the relationship to the other one.

 _ERDiagram_ supports 3 different direction values:

 * _left to right_ (`->`): indicates that the _right_ entity of the relationship is accessible from the _left_ entity.